Engee documentation

 Notebook

-In this example, we will look at the possibilities of comparing models by speed.
+In this example, we will analyze the possibilities of comparing models by speed.

-For demonstration we will take two identical models with identical parameters.
-There is one difference: in the first case we will use pipeline calculations, and in the second case - vector calculations.
+To demonstrate, let's take two identical models with identical parameters.
+There is one difference: in the first case, pipeline calculations will be used, and in the second, vector calculations.

 The models themselves are shown in the figure below.